lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

 2. In the Raspberry Pi Imager, install **Raspberry Pi OS (Legacy)** on the micro SD card.

-3. Connect the monitor, keyboard, and mouse to the PI.
+3. Connect the monitor, keyboard, and mouse to the Raspberry Pi.

-4. Insert the micro SD card into the Pi.
+4. Insert the micro SD card into the Raspberry Pi.

-5. Connect power to the Pi to boot it up.
+5. Connect power to the Raspberry Pi to boot it up.

 6. Follow the instructions in the setup pages.
 Connect to the internet, and perform the prompted update on first launch.
 Note down the username and password that are utilized.